 Rank 4, Yields: You may Exploit any gathering token that you Refine, stacking with any other source of Exploitation.
 Additionally, whenever you gather from an Uncommon or Rare Mining Node, you become Inspired.

 Rank 5, Stewardship: Your constant tending to the land increases its mining bounty.
-You may use the stewardship task, increasing the mining bounty for the next event.
-You may also submit a task to learn how much mining Exploitation has happened during that Action Cycle, but not by who.
+For each active character with Stewardship, the mining bounty is increased by one.
+You may also submit a task to learn the mining Bounty and how much mining Exploitation has happened during that Action Cycle, but not by who.

 Forestry involves both the harvesting of wood and the gathering of other plant-based resources from forests for use in tools, weapons, clothes, and furniture.
 Every kind of industry relies on something that comes out of the forest.

-Rank 1, Harvesting: Harvest Common nodes, which typically produce Softwood, Vegetables, or hemp.
+Rank 1, Harvesting: Harvest Common nodes, which typically produce Softwood and sometimes Vegetables.

-Rank 2, Extraction: Harvest Uncommon and Rare nodes.
+Rank 2, Extraction: Harvest Uncommon nodes.
 Uncommon nodes typically produce Hardwood and greater quantities of Vegetables.
-Rare nodes may have various plant-based resources.

 Rank 3, Woodswise: You are Woodswise.
 You know the hidden secrets of the forest, and know how to make peace with the woods, how to avoid its less friendly residents, and the legends surrounding the things that live in the old places of the world.
 See folkwise for more information.